LucasFerguson/HCGateway/README.md

 #### Mobile Application
 - Prerequisites: Node.js 18+, npm, Android Studio (SDK, build-tools, platform-tools), Java 17
+    - Install from this site ( version 17.0.14+7 ) https://www.openlogic.com/openjdk-downloads
 - in another window/tab, `cd` into the app/ folder
 - run `npm install`
 - If you wish to remove sentry: